Bobby Witt Jr. Player Props: Royals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.49 team ERA ranks 21st among all MLB pitching staffs.
+- The Dodgers have the 21st-ranked team ERA among all MLB pitching staffs (4.50).

-- Dodgers pitchers combine to rank 18th in baseball in home runs allowed (96 total, 1.2 per game).
+- Dodgers pitchers combine to rank 18th in baseball in home runs given up (96 total, 1.2 per game).

-- Urias makes the start for the Dodgers, his 11th of the season.
-He is 5-4 with a 4.39 ERA and 53 strikeouts through 55 1/3 innings pitched.
+- Gonsolin (4-2) takes the mound for the Dodgers in his 12th start of the season.
+He's put together a 3.30 ERA in 57 1/3 innings pitched, with 46 strikeouts.

-- In his most recent time out on Thursday, May 18, the lefty tossed three innings against the St. Louis Cardinals, allowing six earned runs while surrendering six hits.
+- In his last time out on Sunday, the righty went five innings against the Houston Astros, giving up four earned runs while surrendering five hits.

-- The 26-year-old has put up a 4.39 ERA and 8.6 strikeouts per nine innings across 10 games this season, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.